timothyarthur/annotate/index.md

 26. Return to your Browser and refresh the page. (or if you have closed the page, go to `localhost:4000/annotate/`).

 27. Select the issue you’ve completed, then select the page of advertisements.
-Click on the speech bubbles to see your content and confirm your annotations exist. **(Note: If the annotations do not appear, try repeating step 17, then 22-27.)**
+Click on the speech bubbles to see your content and confirm your annotations exist. **(Note: If the annotations do not appear, try repeating steps 15-19, then 22-27.)**